MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Remove-MgGroupDriveItem.md

----
+﻿---
 external help file: Microsoft.Graph.Files-help.xml Module Name: Microsoft.Graph.Files online version: https://learn.microsoft.com/powershell/module/microsoft.graph.files/remove-mggroupdriveitem
 schema: 2.0.0
-ms.prod: sharepoint
 ---

 # Remove-MgGroupDriveItem

 ## SYNOPSIS
-Delete a DriveItem by using its ID or path.Deleting items using this method moves the items to the recycle bin instead of permanently deleting the item.
+Delete a DriveItem by using its ID or path.\nDeleting items using this method moves the items to the recycle bin instead of permanently deleting the item.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaGroupDriveItem](/powershell/module/Microsoft.Graph.Beta.Files/Remove-MgBetaGroupDriveItem?view=graph-powershell-beta)

 ## SYNTAX